Sometimes it is Easy to See the Future - 5

 I have written here several times about the fact that the U.S. crossed a tipping point in 2006 regarding global warming.
 It is now a subject that a majority of Americans have awareness of and are concerned about.
 As with most large issues that are complex, it often takes time for the citizens to understand and to then take action.
 If it can be made personal or emotional the process is accelerated.
 Global warming is no different.

-Future of Energy - Harnessing the SUN – Embarking On Humanity’s next Giant Leap
+Future of Energy – Harnessing the Sun: Embarking on Humanity’s next Giant Leap

 September 7th, 2007